 Description

-The configuration we see today is the result of constant modifications to the fortress throughout the 16th century, dictated by the constant evolution and refinement of firearms.
-It is bordered on all sides by a deep moat, which is crossed at the entrance by a bridge, today with a stone arch and wooden deck, probably originally a drawbridge.
+The configuration we see today is the result of constant modifications to the fortress throughout the 16th century, dictated by the continuous evolution and refinement of firearms.
+It is bordered on all sides by a deep moat, which is crossed at the entrance by a bridge, now with a stone arch and wooden deck, probably originally a drawbridge.
+A narrow corridor leads directly into the ground-floor atrium.
+Walking through it, you can see the thickening of the façade, completed in the early 16th century.
+All the rooms on this floor, built against the external curtain walls and with a rectangular or square plan, overlook the internal courtyard and are covered by vaulted ceilings.

 Outside the original quadrilateral are two spaces, undoubtedly among the most representative of the entire structure: the triangular and rectangular rooms.
 The triangular room was created during the mid-16th-century expansions, when the bastion between the two Rondelles was added to the exterior.
 Particularly striking is the vaulted ceiling of this room, defined by the intersection of three Carparo stone pavilion claddings that follow the unique shape of the room.

-The Cappella De Azevedo
+The De Azevedo Chapel

 The chapel on the ground floor is partially frescoed and contains various frames and epigraphs, including those from the tomb of Donna Teresa De Azevedo, who died on February 23, 1707.
 Her husband, Don Francesco de la Serna e Molina, lord of the castle at the time, dedicated a tender epigraph to her, describing her as "an example of modesty, a goddess of beauty, a model of honesty, a descendant of Spanish heroes."